Current models made in both modern and baroque format with backs of maple, poplar, willow, or beech:

 Cello 'da Salo'

-In broad strokes, the da Salo is the smallest model with the strongest arching; the Alard, my del Gesù model, a bit bigger; the Scarampella based on del Gesù's big 'Cannon' but not a copy of the Cannon because that would be too obvious.
-The 'Guadampella' is something that juggles the Alard, Scarampella, and Guadagnini in approach.
-First the bros.
-Amati form is swung on an axis to widen the bottom bout à la del Gesù did to his Amati base, then broadened again as in Guadagnini widening a del Gesù pattern, and then made with the gusto of Scarampella because he was another maker who knew where he wanted to go while quoting del Gesù's 'Cannon'.
+To give a few examples: the da Salo is the smallest model with the strongest arching; the Alard, a del Gesù model, a bit bigger; the Scarampella, based on del Gesù's big 'Cannon'.
 The 'Stradish Kemp' is a model that has Strad-like C bouts on a del Gesù mold.
-Amazing how much a model can change by corner block carving alone which goes to show just how much flexibility can be found in a single form.
-The Testore is another model that quite simply works: Based on an instrument by Carlo Antonio with a flat back scroll and scratched back 'purfling' typical of the maker.
-It is not to everyone's taste which is strange to me indeed - Milan the source of all things fashionable.
+(Amazing how much a model can change by corner block carving alone; which goes to show just how much flexibility can be found in a single form.)
+The Testore is another model that quite simply works: Based on an instrument by Carlo Antonio with a flat back scroll and scratched back purfling typical of the maker.
+It is a model with a serious amount of style; which makes sense to me - Milan a source of a bit of high fashion.

-The 'Casals' is my most recently added model and based on the great virtuoso's instrument.
+The 'Casals' is based on the great virtuoso's instrument.
 The one made by Gofriller.
 The one he recorded the Suites on.
 The recording which changed everything.
-I have a lot to say about this instrument - its subtle beauty, its importance as a cultural object - but I'd fill this page quickly.
-I can add some technical things about it besides the fact that the original sounds, well, amazing: It is the smallest in body length of my cellos but it has a string length longer than my 'filius' model.
-If it sounds half as good as the original, I consider myself lucky.
-But for now the pleasure is in making it - to touch the feet of Gofriller, Bach, and Casals - a dedication to those who played it and to those who play it now, to those who made it, altered it, kept it and restored it.
+I have a lot to say about this instrument - its subtle beauty, its importance as a cultural object - but I'd overwhelm the page.
+In brief, it is the smallest in body length and breadth of my cellos but it has a string length longer than my 'filius' model.
+The compactness of size coupled to the higher tension produces something almost pugilistic in terms of its tonal output - punchy indeed - and if my versions sound even half as good as the original, I consider myself lucky.
+But it is also quite moving to make this cello: To touch the feet of Gofriller, Bach, and Casals, it is a dedication to those who played it and to those who play it now, a tribute not only to those who made it, but to those who over the years altered it, kept it, and restored it.
+And though we often try to distill the greatness of great things to a single point of origin, perhaps as a matter of convenience, it is not so easy to single out who is to blame for this instrument's great success.
+In this, what seems to me its profound refusal of our attempts to attribute any singular responsibility for its existence, we might all be seen to somehow contribute to or share in the beauty it's brought.
 This project a special reminder to me why I love this work.

-The Peter of Venice is based on the cello once owned by Avron Coleman and then Rostropovich.
+The Peter of Venice is based on the cello once owned by Rostropovich.
 I made a bench-top copy of it years ago and then made a few more.
 It is a monster of a model and it takes a player that really wants to get up and on top of it.
-A bit challenging what with long corners difficult to navigate, square and broad upper bout, but still, it's a magnificent thing.
+A bit challenging with long corners that take some negotiating, but still, it's a magnificent thing.

 The 5 string cello is a five string cello.

-The da Salo model is if you want something that no one else would ever think of making.
+The da Salo model is if you want something rare indeed.